-- Publicly funded and delivered services are the backbone of any community.
+Publicly funded and delivered services are the backbone of any community.
 Strong communities are built on public services.
-CUPE members are on the front line to deliver those public services and have first-hand knowledge of how public services make their communities better places to live. - 27 CUPE has always been in the forefront fighting back against privatization and contracting out, and promoting public services.
-CUPE is first and foremost a community union, a union with its roots firmly planted in the diversity of our communities, and with our policies firmly anchored in values that make communities places where families can live in peace, freedom and economic security. - 28 The issues we face are not issues that can be won exclusively at the local level, the regional level, or the provincial level.
+CUPE members are on the front line to deliver those public services and have first-hand knowledge of how public services make their communities better places to live.

+CUPE has always been in the forefront fighting back against privatization and contracting out, and promoting public services.
+CUPE is first and foremost a community union, a union with its roots firmly planted in the diversity of our communities, and with our policies firmly anchored in values that make communities places where families can live in peace, freedom and economic security.

+The issues we face are not issues that can be won exclusively at the local level, the regional level, or the provincial level.
 While we will still be active at each of these levels, the political context of the threats facing public services and our members dictates that we develop a cohesive and coordinated approach by CUPE National so that these challenges can be met in the appropriate political arena.
 CUPE National involvement in promoting and defending public services is critical over the next two years if we are to provide leadership on public policy and to protect and strengthen public services.
+We must enlist the support of private and public sector unions as well as progressive community organizations in this struggle.

-Strategic Direction 1: CUPE Fightback Campaign
+Strategic Direction 1:

+CUPE Fightback Campaign

-- 29 CUPE will initiate a major campaign in 2007-2009 to fight back against all forms of privatization including P3s, contracting out, competitive bidding, and the privatization of the funding, administration and delivery of any public service wherever and whenever it occurs.
-We will employ strikes, demonstrations, lobbying, and political campaigns to achieve our goals in whatever combination is necessary.
-The campaign will heighten CUPE's visibility and the importance of the issues facing CUPE members in large and small locals, and in every community, large and small, across Canada. - The campaign will require a multi-million dollar (in the order of \$4-5 million) commitment over and above the normal cost-shares and political activity allocated to such campaigns as per past practice from the National Defence Fund.
+CUPE will initiate a major campaign in 2007-2009 to fight back against all forms of privatization including P3s, contracting out, competitive bidding, shared services and the privatization of the funding, administration and delivery of any public service wherever and whenever it occurs, and we will rollback privatization to bring these services back into the public sector.
+We will employ actions such as strikes, demonstrations, lobbying, and political campaigns to achieve our goals in whatever combination is necessary.
+The campaign will heighten CUPE's visibility and the importance of the issues facing CUPE members in large and small locals, and in every community, large and small, across Canada.

+The campaign will require a multi-million dollar (in the order of \$4-5 million) commitment over and above the normal cost-shares and political activity allocated to such campaigns as per past practice from the National Defence Fund.
 CUPE's National Executive Board (NEB) will determine final budgetary allocations as part of the budgetary discussions for 2008 and 2009.
-Priorities for resource allocation shall be made in the context of the priorities for this campaign. - The effective mobilization of resources is key to implementing the campaign and to achieving its goals.
+Priorities for resource allocation shall be made in the context of the priorities for this campaign.

+The effective mobilization of resources is key to implementing the campaign and to achieving its goals.
 Research, education, communication and organizing expertise will be deployed to respond to both breaking events and ongoing privatization threats.
-The NEB in consultation with the CUPE membership, locals, bargaining councils, district councils, divisions and staff will approve a two-year plan to identify short- and long-term priorities to be implemented on a national and regional basis. - 32 Our campaign will be extensive and inclusive of CUPE's sectors: health care, municipalities, social services, school boards, post-secondary education, child care, and all other public services.
+The NEB in consultation with the CUPE membership, locals, bargaining councils, district councils, divisions and staff will approve a two-year plan to identify short- and long-term priorities to be implemented on a national and regional basis.
+Membership mobilization is critical to success and we will ensure that campaign information and tools are available to all in accessible formats.

+Our campaign will be extensive and inclusive of CUPE's sectors: health care, municipalities, social services, school boards, post-secondary education, child care, and all other public services.
+It will include a concerted campaign to ensure that pension plans for public and private sector workers, and the Canada Pension Plan do not invest in P3s in any of our sectors.
 We will communicate directly and explicitly with the CUPE membership in these sectors about all campaigns and political actions.